gamifying-refactoring/gamifying-refactoring-website-theme/content/concept/tie_breaker.md

 **3> You pair says, “I prefer having multiple assertions in one unit tests”**

-One team defends the idea of having multiple assertions in one unit tests whereas the other team talks about having a single assertion in a unit test.
+One team defends the idea of having multiple assertions in one unit test whereas the other team talks about having a single assertion in a unit test.

 **4> Your pair says, "I will create an inheritance hierarchy for classes - PdfExporter and TextExporter because both of them export data"**